caiocezart/whoami/README.md

 - Focused on improving soft and leadership skills
 - Work more with people and impact on other lifes
-- Public Speaking
+- Develop the sense of community on both personal and professional life
+  - sharing knowledge and helping others getting started with DevOps/Cloud space
+  - enabling people to achieve more rather than doing
 - Blameless culture
   - post mortums
   - brownbags from learnings
   - pair programming
-- Explore data, machine learning and IA
+- Explore data, machine learning and AI

 ## Hobbies